rmsk2/rustpwman/README.md

 ### Change password

-Using this entry allows to select a new password.
-After a new password has been selected the encrypted data file is saved automatically.
+Using this entry allows to select a new password which is used to encrypt the data file.
+After a new password has been selected the data file is saved automatically.
 The new password is also used in subsequent save operations.
-If `rustpwman` is compiled with the pwmanclient feature then the password cache is also automatically cleared, as the cached password is now incorrect.
+If `rustpwman` is compiled with the `pwmanclient`` feature then the password cache is also automatically cleared, as the cached password is now incorrect.

 ### Cache password

 Via this entry the password of the container can be cached in [`pwman`](https://github.com/rmsk2/pwman).
-This item is only present if `rustpwman` is compiled with the pwmanclient feature for the correct platform (see 'Optional Features' below).
+This item is only present if `rustpwman` is compiled with the
+`pwmanclient` feature for the correct platform (see 'Optional Features' below).

 ### Clear cached password

 When selecting this entry `rustpwman` attempts to remove a cached password from `pwman`.
-This item is only present if `rustpwman` is compiled with the pwmanclient feature.
+This item is only present if `rustpwman` is compiled with the `pwmanclient` feature.

 ### About

-Shows an about dialog containing information about the author and the program version.
+Shows an about dialog containing information about the author, the program version and the set of activated build features.

 ### File info